What's new

 • Changelog page added.
 You're reading it.

-• Reliability improvements so registrations that don't confirm on the first try get automatically retried instead of getting stuck.
+• Registrations that don't confirm on the first try are now automatically retried instead of getting stuck.

 Website